-Last month (September), several friends and I took on one of New Zealand’s Great Walks; the Tongariro Alpine Crossing and had an epic journey worth bragging about. 😉 We left Tauranga and went to Tongariro National Park in two separate cars.
+Last month (in October), several friends and I took on one of New Zealand’s Great Walks; the Tongariro Alpine Crossing and had an epic journey worth bragging about. 😉 We left Tauranga and went to Tongariro National Park in two separate cars.
 At Ketetahi car park (end point), we left a car there, bundled up in the other car and drove to Mangatepopo car park (preferred start point) to start our Tongariro Alpine Crossing journey. 😉

 For your info, there are shuttle services to Mangatepopo in the morning and back from Ketetahi in the afternoon at NZD30-45 per person, single journey.
 Detailed information on the shuttle timetables can be viewed here.

 From Mangatepopo Car Park to Soda Springs (Mangatepopo Valley)

 From the Mangatepopo car park (1120 m above sea level), we began our expedition and made our way on the well-marked gravel footpath towards Mangatepopo Valley.
 There are several signs and notice boards informing visitors about the trek and potential hazards that lie ahead.

 The land is fairly flat with little vegetation due to the harsh environment.
 It was a pretty straightforward and easy trek.
 The iconic Mount Ngauruhoe, or popularly known as Mount Doom (LOTR) could be seen in the distance.
 After quite some time, we arrived at the beginning of the famous picturesque wooden boardwalk.
 From here, the trek climbs up a steady slope through lava fields with different colours of lava flows and several small streams. 😀